martinlormark94/Manjaro-Linux-Cheatsheet/README.md

-# Manjaro-Linux
+# Manjaro-Linux-Cheatsheet

-Cheatsheet with necessary commands for CLI-use of Manjaro Linux
+Cheatsheet with everyday commands for a Arch-beginner.

+Made by myself and for myself as a reference-guide.